-• Integrated Transportation Management System (ITMS) - The Transportation Management Center (TMC) at DelDOT has an ITMS Program and has been a major champion of implementing ITMS throughout the state.
+- Transportation Operations Management Plan (TOMP) -The Sussex County TOMP is currently under development, which proposes several strategies including, but not limited to, traveler information systems, incident management, transit management and operational capacity improvement techniques such as managed lanes. - Integrated Transportation Management System (ITMS) DelTrac is DelDOT's transportation management program, and the TMC has been a major champion of implementing ITMS throughout the state.
 A total of 248 miles along key roadway corridors in Sussex County (including SR 1, US 13, US 113, SR 16, SR 404/18, US 9, SR 24 and SR 30) have been identified as a part of Transportation Management Investment Areas and are being evaluated on factors such as congestion, traffic volumes, transit routes, goods movement activity, seasonal/recreational travel demand as well as use of an alternate or bypass route.
-The ITMS Program maintains a computerized signal response to real-time travel demand.

-The SR-1 system. corridor in Sussex County has been identified as a traffic responsive corridor, where adaptive signal systems and/or real-time traffic flow monitoring can be implemented to maximize the corridor operational capacity in
+DelTrac maintains a computerized signal system.
+The SR-1 corridor in Sussex County has been identified as a traffic responsive corridor, where adaptive signal systems and/or real-time traffic flow monitoring can be implemented to maximize the corridor operational capacity in response to real-time travel demand.
+ITMS also focuses on travel time reliability, and DelDOT has developed user-friendly mobile applications provide real-time information of traffic performance on roadways as well as real-time DART bus information including arrival times, bus locations and fixed routes.